alexcoplan/sculpt/README.md

         css "css/main.css", "css/sculpt.css"
     end
     body do
-        h1 "Sculpt is an awesome HTML generation tool" p "Thanks to Ruby, look how sweet the syntax is!"
+        h1 "Sculpt is an HTML generation tool in Ruby." p "Thanks to Ruby, look how neat the syntax is!"

         a "Link", "http://www.google.co.uk"

         ul ["Apple","Orange","Banana"]
         ol ["One","Two","Three"]

         p "Blue paragraph", style:"color:blue"
         div id: :mydiv do
             span "This span is in a div."